Botox for Crows Feet

 How does Botox help crow’s feet?

-Botox for crow’s feet is a simple, painless process that can be completed in Dr. Green’s office in as few as 10 minutes.
-You’ll begin with an initial consultation with Dr. Green, where she will assess the treatment area, discuss your aesthetic goals, and determine the treatment, or series of treatments, that will work best for you.
-When you arrive at the office for Botox treatment, Dr. Green recommends a topical anesthetic along the targeted injection site, in order to limit any potential discomfort.
-In order to prepare for your treatment, we recommend that you come with a freshly-cleaned face and avoid taking any blood thinners in the days leading up to the treatment to reduce the risk of bruising at the injection site.
-Dr. Green will then mark the injection sites and then perform the procedure using a thin needle.
-After treatment, you are welcome to clean your face and wear makeup as you normally would that day.
-The full effects of treatment should be apparent within 3-4 days afterwards, leaving you with a rejuvenated, relaxed appearance.
+To prepare for your Botox treatment, we recommend that you come with a freshly-cleaned face and avoid taking any blood thinners for two weeks leading up to the treatment to reduce the risk of bruising at the injection sites.
+Dr. Green will mark the injection sites and perform the procedure using a thin needle.
+An icepack will be applied to the treatment area immediately after the procedure to reduce any potential swelling.
+After treatment, you are welcome to clean your face and wear makeup as you usually would that day.
+It is important to remain upright for four hours after your Botox injections and avoid strenuous exercise for 24 hours.
+The full effects of Botox treatment should be apparent within two weeks, leaving you with a rejuvenated, relaxed appearance.

 Is there any downtime from Botox for crow’s feet?